jeka-dev/jeka/docs/reference/api-project.md

     ```

 `== COMPILE ==`
-Defines dependencies that will constitute the *compile* classpath.
+Defines dependencies for the *compile* classpath.

 `== RUNTIME ==`
-Defines dependencies that will constitute the *runtime* classpath.
+Defines dependencies for the *runtime* classpath.
-The dependencies will be the ones declared in the *== COMPILE ==* section plus the ones declared in the *== RUNTIME ==* section.
+The dependencies in the *RUNTIME* section will be added to those in the *COMPILE* section.

-If dependencies declared in the *== compile ==* section should not be included for the *runtime* classpath, they should
-be explicitly removed using the '-' symbol.
+If any dependencies from the *COMPILE* section should not be included in the *runtime* classpath, they must be explicitly removed using the '-' symbol.

 `== TEST ==`
-Defines dependencies that will constitute the *test* classpath.
+Defines dependencies for the *test* classpath.
-The dependencies will be the ones declared in the *== COMPILE ==* or *== RUNTIME ==* sections (merge) plus the ones declared in the *== TEST ==* section.
+This will include dependencies from both the *COMPILE* and *RUNTIME* sections, along with those specified in the *TEST* section.

 !!! tip
-    If you are using Jeka plugin for Intellij, hit `ctrl+<space>` for displaying suggestions.
+    If you're using the Jeka plugin for IntelliJ, press `ctrl+<space>` for autocomplete suggestions.

 ## Resolve Dependencies Programmatically

-To resolve dependencies that make up the runtime classpath, you can use either of the following methods:
+To resolve dependencies that make up the runtime classpath, you can use one of the following methods:

-- `JkProject.packaging.resolveRuntimeDependencies()` to fetch the resolution tree, allowing you to reason about the dependency resolution tree.
+- `JkProject.packaging.resolveRuntimeDependencies()` to fetch the dependency resolution tree.
-- `JkProject.packaging.resolveRuntimeDependenciesAsFiles()` to directly fetch the resolved classpath (a list of JAR files).
+- `JkProject.packaging.resolveRuntimeDependenciesAsFiles()` to get the resolved classpath as a list of JAR files.

-The second option may be faster, as it caches the result from a previous invocation.
+The second option may be faster as it caches the results of previous invocations.